 Here’s the baking stone I recommend:

 Some home bakers add multiple baking stones, additional fire bricks and lava stones to their oven to retain more heat.
-Here’s a few links to amazon if you think they could be helpful to you.
+Here are a few links to Amazon if you’re thinking of levelling up!

 Here is an article which partners with this one.
 It explains how to add steam to an oven for bread.